mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 >
 > (From [*The Central Conception of Buddhism and the Meaning of the Word Dharma*](books#central-conception) by Theodore Stcherbatsky

 So, samskara as a force shouldn't be regarded as a real influence of something extending beyond its own existence in order to penetrate into another.
 So samskara is not your force penetrating into other beings, but it is a kind of condition.
-A condition is a fact which occurs between two objects.
-But mainly these conditions are what is called origination and decay.
+A condition is a fact which occurs between two objects, but mainly these conditions are what is called origination and decay.
 According to [primitive Buddhism](glossary#primitive-buddhism ), that is [impermanence](glossary#impermanence) or constant change – appearing and disappearing, appearing and disappearing.
 So broadly speaking, force is understood like this.

 Anyway, *force* is not a real “force,” but a conditioned element which occurs between two objects.
 And also this conditioned element has a certain power to *concert* two things, to exist.
 So that’s why this author says, “... simply as a condition, or a fact, upon which another fact arises, or becomes prominent by itself.
 This is samskara.”